 Steps for Making Cold Brew at Home

-Coarsely Grind the Coffee Beans
+1: Grind the Coffee Beans

 2: Combine with Cold Water

-I like using a quart-sized wide-mouth mason jar to brew my cold brew.
+- I like using a quart-sized wide-mouth mason jar.
 It does hold a little less water than I’d like for the perfect ratio, but it’s super convenient.

-Cover and Steep
+3: Cover and Steep

 I find that right around 18 hours is the sweet spot for me; the coffee has had time to fully brew and is rich, bold, and smooth.

-Strain the Coffee
+4: Strain the Coffee Grounds

 Once the coffee has brewed, it’s time to strain it.
 There are several methods to strain the coffee grounds that I’ll share with you, but the most important part of straining is ensuring you’re using a method that is fine enough to catch all the grounds.
 Let’s have a look at our options: